|

-Dan works at Google, which acquired his most recent company, Sparkbuy.
+Dan is the CEO of Robot Turtles, a board game that teaches children programming.
+He previously worked at Google, which acquired his company, Sparkbuy.
 Before that, he was the co-founder and former CEO of Ontela (now Photobucket), a Seattle-based mobile software company.
 Prior to founding Ontela, Dan managed development of the RealArcade service at RealNetworks, enabling thousands of end-users to play classic games such as Monopoly, Scrabble, and Rollercoaster Tycoon on their desktops.
 He arrived at RealNetworks by way of Wildseed, where he managed software development for the Identity Cellular Phone, from the modem to the Linux platform to the user interface.

 Hi Mike,